 The earliest sources we have for Celtic myths are manuscripts created from the 11th to 16th centuries.
 Most scholars are of the opinion, based on language and other clues, that the material in these old books is older than the books themselves.
 Some of it has the kind of errors which show that it was copied from another written source (now lost) and some of it shows the hallmarks of having been passed down orally for a long time, before it was finally written down.

 Not many of us are ever going to be able to read these things in their original.
 Even if you speak fluent Irish or Welsh, it wouldn't be easy, because the language has changed so much.
 I speak English fluently, but I can't read Old English at all, nor Middle English very well.
-So unless you are a scholar of early forms of Irish and Welsh, you're going to need a translation or something.
+So unless you are a scholar of early forms of Irish and Welsh, you might appreciate a translation.
 So let's talk about that.

 Translations vary.
 Extremely literal word-by-word translations can be harder to understand than you'd think.
 They don't explain things like idioms, except maybe in footnotes, and don't always deal well with poetry, or the many grammatical differences between languages.
 On the other hand, they may give insights that other translations don't.
 Good examples of this are R. A. S. MacAlister's Lebor Gabála Érenn or Morgan Daimler's The Treasure of the Tuatha De Danann.